Does your LinkedIn profile speak to your ideal clients and potential prospects or is it all about you?

 The formula you use for your current work experience is similar to how you have laid out your summary, but with some minor differences.

-Next you can list all of the services you provide.
+You can also list all of the services you provide.
 This is another good spot for keyword optimization.

 There are a couple of optional things you might consider adding to your current work experience.
 The first one is a list of current and past clients.
-If you have well-known clients or brands you’ve worked with that your ideal client would recognize, include their names.
-If they’re not well-known brands, you can simply list the types of clients you work with.
-For example, you might say, “I work with accounting and law firms.”
+Especially if you have well-known clients or brands you’ve worked with, include their names for social proof.
+If they’re not well-known brands, you can just list the types of clients you work with.
+For example, you might say, “We work with government agencies that want to learn how to use LinkedIn to attract more foreign direct investment, etc.”

 Another possibility is to add one powerful client testimonial.
 If you have a great client testimonial on your website that isn’t shown as a recommendation on your LinkedIn profile, you can include it here.

-Lastly, in your current work experience description, include a call to action.
-You can use the same call to action that you created in the summary section and add it to the bottom of your description section.
+Lastly, in the description of your current work experience, include a call-to-action.
+You can use the same call-to-action that you created in the summary section, or a variation of it, and add it to the bottom of your description section.

 While these three sections are so important to ensure a great LinkedIn profile, it is also important to ensure that you complete your entire profile including your vanity URL, recommendations, skills, contact information, past experience, publications and other relevant areas.

-For a complete step by step break down to creating the ultimate LinkedIn profile, check out my book The LinkedIn Code on Amazon.
+For a complete step by step break down to creating the ultimate LinkedIn profile, check out my book LinkedIn Unlocked on Amazon.

-Are you a more visual learner?
-Learn more about my comprehensive online training, Cracking The LinkedIn Code 2.0.
+Are you a more visual learner that would also like some additional support?
+Learn more about my comprehensive online training, Cracking the LinkedIn Code 3.0.

 Prefer to have a professional do it for you?
-Email me to learn more about my Done-For-You LinkedIn Domination service.
+Email me to learn more about my Done-For-You LinkedIn Profile Development service.